restorecommerce/chassis-srv/README.md

 LoadBalancers:

-- random
+- Random
-- roundRobin
+- RoundRobin

 #### Config

 The client requires a configuration file which specifies to which services to connect, what transport to use, which endpoints to create, how to discover endpoints and how to balance calls.

-By default the client uses the roundRobin loadbalancer.
+By default the client uses the RoundRobin loadbalancer.
 Setting the config value config.loadbalancer enables a different default loadbalancers.
 Providing a client.publisher config value, sets a default publisher for all endpoints.
 Each endpoint can overwrite the default loadbalancer and publisher.